SilentCatD/counter-bloc-flutter/README.md

 # Bloc

-Use bloc architecture to do lots
+Use bloc architecture to do lots, implement bloc structure from `Fluttery` channel